icopp-ansible/ansible-libreoffice/README.md

-# ansible-1password
+# ansible-libreoffice

 Install LibreOffice via the Mac App Store or Homebrew.
-Does nothing on non-macOS platforms.

 Note that if installed via the Mac App Store, the app name is "LibreOffice Vanilla".
 This is near-identical to the Homebrew distribution, except for a popup directing first-time users to the LibreOffice website.